 Below is just a small selection of the highlights of Bologna’s academic past.

-Glowing lamps cast a soft glow across the ceiling high bookcases that lined the library walls.
 Home to 1,250,000 volumes of work and 400 portraits, Bologna’s University Library is like no other.
 No longer used for study, the library auditorium was now a serene, deliciously dusty-smelling haven, which truly brought to life Bologna’s prestigious academic past.
-As we were (reluctantly) leaving, I made a mental note to let J.K Rowling know that I’d found a new location for her Harry Potter library, should a new book ever come exploding from her mind.

 Stumbling across this spot on our final morning in Bologna, I gazed upwards at the intricately painted palace (Palazzo dell’ Archiginnasio) that houses the infamous Teatro Anatomico.
 Carved from cedar wood, this former medical lecture hall was an unexpected hidden gem of this city, and one of Bologna’s most popular attractions.